‘Hi Jake! See you tomorrow!’: Conductor befriends toddler who loves trains

 "You forgot all the troubles for that minute, and it just carried you," he said.

-Soon, Thornton will start on the Worchester line.
+Soon, Thornton will start on the Worcester line.
 His biggest fan in Franklin delivered a drawing to say goodbye and finally took a thrilling ride on the train with his friend.

 Their sweet friendship offers a lesson on the lasting impact of kindness.